Murder of Peter Falconio: Prosecution evidence

 Lees had identified Murdoch from police photographs shown to her in November 2002 and finally face-to-face during the trial on 18 October.
-She also told the court that her assailant tied her wrists together behind her, put a sack over her head and forced her into his ute (pickup truck), stating that the person forced her between the seats of and into the rear of his vehicle.
-Lees said she escaped from the ute and fled into the dark, hiding under bushes, while Murdoch tried to find her using a torch.
+She also told the court that her assailant tied her wrists together behind her then attempted to bind her legs, and when she fought back he punched her in the head.
+The man then frog-marched her into his ute (pickup truck) and put a sack over her head, stating that the person forced her between the seats of and into the rear of his vehicle.
+He told her to be quiet or he would shoot her.
+Lees said she escaped from the ute and fled into the dark, hiding under bushes approximately 60 meters from the road, while Murdoch and his dog tried to find her using a flash light.
+He eventually gave up, and Lees heard him dragging an object over the roadside gravel before driving away.
+Lees waited several hours before plucking up the courage to try flag down a passing vehicle, and eventually was rescued by a road train driver.
 Teddy Egan, an Aboriginal tracker, was involved in the search for Peter Falconio.
 He confirmed that Joanne Lees had hidden in the bush.
+Under cross examination, Lees admitted that when the gun was placed to her head the barrel didnt seem to be hot nor could she smell gunpowder, and that when she was dragged into the attacker's vehicle she did not see the dead body of Falconio at the back of their Kombi van.

-Murdoch was found to have left Alice Springs at a time and in a direction which were each consistent with him being at or around Barrow Creek at the time of the murder.
+Sales receipts proved Murdoch bought items at a Repco Auto Parts store in Alice Springs at the same time Falconio and Lees were eating their lunch at Red Rooster restaurant, which was directly across the road from the auto shop.
+Murdoch was also found to have left Alice Springs at a time and in a direction which were each consistent with him being at or around Barrow Creek at the time of the murder.
 Expert testimony presented at the trial indicated that he was the man captured in the CCTV footage at the service station at 12:38 am.
-This indication was later corroborated by Murdoch's own father as well as his business associate, James Helpi.
+This indication was later corroborated by Murdoch's own father as well as his drug trafficking accomplice James Helpi.
 The police found traces of Murdoch's DNA on a pair of homemade handcuffs used in the attack.
 This, combined with the DNA match on Lees' T-shirt, allowed Murdoch to be charged with the murder.
 The T-shirt DNA was found to be "150 quadrillion times more likely [to] belong to Murdoch" than anyone else.
-His DNA was also found on the gearstick of the Kombi in which Falconio and Lees had been travelling, and which, subsequent to the attack on the Stuart Highway, was driven by the perpetrator into the bush.
+Low copy number DNA believed to belong to Murdoch was also found on the gearstick of the Kombi in which Falconio and Lees had been travelling, which was subsequently hidden by the perpetrator in the bush.
+Forensic experts told the court that Murdoch's blood on Lees' T-shirt was smudged, which implied direct contact when wet and ruled out accidental secondary contact from another location or being flicked on from distance.